Oregon Secretary of State

 1979

 Federal District Court in Kimball v.
-Callahan affirms Klamath Indian hunting and fishing rights within former reservation
+Callahan affirms Klamath tribal hunting and fishing rights within former reservation; Portland-area voters create “Metro,” the first elective metropolitan council in the U.S.

 1980